keathley/oath/README.md

-# Vow
+# Oath

+## Names

+This project was originally called "Vow", but it looks like someone snagged that on hex.
+So, I changed it to Oath.

+## Description

-Vow provides a system for design by contract in elixir.
+Oath provides a system for design by contract in elixir.
 It uses the excellent, `:decorator` library by @arjan.

 ## Usage